 Sacrament of Baptism

-Our Lady of the Rosary (OLR) baptizes on the 1st Sunday of every month (except October), at 1:00, after the noon mass.
+Our Lady of the Rosary (OLR) generally baptizes on a Sunday after the noon mass.
 Baptisms are in the community, usually with three to five other families.

 First step is to fill out the baptism form by clicking here.

 You will be working with Deacon Stephen.
-He will require your online form prior to discussing the baptism.
+He will require your online form prior to discussing the baptism and will advise you of the upcoming baptism dates and times.

 What Parents need to know